xmuyulab/DreamDIA/README.md

 #### 1. DIA raw data files

-Centroided .mzML or .mzXML files and .raw files from Thermo Fisher equipments are supported.
+* Centroided .mzML or .mzXML files are supported at any time.

-**Attention!!!** If .raw files are going to be processed on Linux systems, [mono](https://www.mono-project.com/download/stable/#download-lin) must be installed.
+* If .raw files are going to be fed directly to Dream-DIA in Linux systems, [mono](https://www.mono-project.com/download/stable/#download-lin) must be installed.

 All raw data files are suggested being put at the same directory as below.